antosubash/AbpModuleToMicroservice/README.md

 ## Create a UI to display the projects

-Create a project page to display the project list.
+Create a project page to display the project list in the `MainApp.Web`.

 Create a `Projects.cshtml`